Outstanding payload and towing capacity from this surprisingly refined pickup

 Towing with the SsangYong Musso

-We’ve taken the opportunity to test the Musso towing an Ifor Williams CT136HD twin-axle car trailer and suitably heavy project vehicle.
+We’ve taken the opportunity to test the standard Musso towing an Ifor Williams CT136HD twin-axle car trailer and suitably heavy project vehicle.
 A combined mass of around 1,900kg posed no challenge, dynamically or in terms of safe performance, and the SsangYong’s factory-fitted towing package includes niceties like enabling the trailer’s side-marker lights with the daytime running lights.
 Large mirrors help keep an eye on the load, and the reversing camera and light, reasonably direct steering aid with confident manoeuvring of the combination.

 Ride quality and stability when towing on motorways is impressive, and the Musso is a pickup well suited to covering serious distances while pulling a trailer.
 Naturally there’s an impact on fuel economy, the additional load costing about 7mpg compared to unladen driving at the same speeds.